acrucetta/mente/src/md/anki_ostep.md

 - What are file descriptions in C?
 - What is an `i-node` and why is it called like that?
 - How do we delete files in the systems? (unlink)
+- What are the common system calls when modifying file systems?

 ### File Systems